FUNDAMENTAL RIGHTS

 Freedom to reside in any part of the country.

 Right against Exploitation deals is described in the articles 23-24.
-This right prohibits any sorts of exploitation it also bans on human trafficking and child labour and forced labour.
+This right prohibits all types of exploitation it also bans human trafficking, child labor, and forced labor.

 This fundamental right is presented in articles 25 to 28.
-It gives the right to profess, practice and propagate any religion on one’s choice or like.
-The state shall not compel any citizen to pay any tax for the promotion of any particular religion or religious institution.
+It gives the right to profess, practice, and propagate any religion of one’s liking.
+The state shall not compel the citizens to pay any tax for promoting any particular religion or religious institution.

-Articles 29-30 deals with cultural and educational rights.
-This right provides the citizens to conserve their own language and culture.
-These rights are an essential component of fundamental rights, ensuring that every individual has the freedom to preserve, develop, and promote their own culture, language, and education.
+Articles 29-30 deal with cultural and educational rights.
+This right provides citizens to conserve their language and culture.
+These rights carry the essence of fundamental rights, ensuring that every individual has the freedom to preserve, develop, and promote their culture, language, and education.
 These rights recognize the significance of cultural diversity and the importance of education in fostering personal growth, social cohesion, and nation-building.
 These rights guarantee the freedom of individuals and communities to practice, protect, and promote their cultural traditions, customs, languages, and heritage.

 Educational rights ensure equitable and inclusive access to quality education for all individuals, irrespective of their background, gender, race, or socioeconomic status.
 These rights encompass the right to free and compulsory primary education, the availability of secondary and higher education opportunities, and access to vocational and technical training.
 They aim to eliminate disparities in educational opportunities and empower individuals to realize their full potential.

-The right to property was detached from the list of fundamental right by the Forty-fourth Constitutional Amendment Act, 1978.
-This right was reduced to legal right rather than fundamental right by the amendment.
+The right to property was detached from the list of fundamentals in 1978.
+This right became a legal right rather than a fundamental right by this amendment.

 Articles 32 to 35 deal with this fundamental right.
-Right to Constitutional Remedies empower the citizens to directly approach to the Supreme Court if his or her aforesaid rights are violated.
-As a matter of fact, the right to constitutional remedies is not a right in itself but a safeguard for other fundamental rights.
-Under this, a person can take refuge in the court in case of violation of fundamental rights.
-The founding father of the Indian Constitution, Dr. Ambedkar described Article 32 as the most important article of the constitution.
-He was of the view that it was an article without which the constitution is meaningless, it is the soul and heart of the constitution.
-Under this, only fundamental rights are guaranteed and not other rights
+Right to Constitutional Remedies empowers citizens to approach the Supreme Court if their rights are violated.
+The right to constitutional remedies is not a right but a safeguard for other fundamental rights.
+Under this, a person can take refuge in the court in case of violation of his fundamental right.
+The father of the Indian Constitution, Dr. Ambedkar described Article 32 as one of the most important articles in our constitution.
+He considered that it was an article without which the constitution is meaningless, it is the soul and heart of the constitution.
+Under this, only fundamental rights are guaranteed, and no other rights.

 Leave a Comment